lmichelin/open-github-links-in-ide/README.md

   - Click on `Load Temporary Add-on`
   - Select the `dist/firefox/manifest.json` file
 - The extension and the pages using it will be automatically reloaded when you modify the source code

+## Credits

+ALl the credits to @lmichelin for the original extension.
+I just forked it and added support for Gitlab.

 ## Changelog